Introduction to cryptographic libraries¶

 uses the GnuTLS library for its cryptography operations.

-The dynamic libraries that are needed by an application should always be correctly identified in the list of dependencies of the application package.
-When that is not the case, or if you need to identify what is needed by some plugin that is not part of the package, you can use some system tools to help identify the dependencies.
+If a dynamic library is needed by an application, it should always be correctly identified in the list of application package dependencies.
+When that is not the case, or you need to identify what is needed by some plugin that is not part of the package, you can use some system tools to help identify the dependencies.

-.
-It will list all the dynamic libraries that are needed by the given binary, including dependencies of dependencies, i.e. it’s recursive.
+tool, which is installed in all Ubuntu systems.
+It lists all the dynamic libraries needed by the given binary, including dependencies of dependencies, i.e. the command is recursive.
 Going back to the lynx

 example: